 Tackling the challenges of climate change and localized air pollution will require both improved vehicle fuel efficiency and rethinking how our vehicles are powered.
 Federal standards have spurred technological advancements, such as direct injection and variable valve timing, in gasoline-powered vehicles, but the biggest advancements happening today involve electrification.
 With a goal for electric vehicles to make up half of all new passenger vehicle sales in the United States by 2030, policies that support the deployment of electric vehicles at the federal, state, and local levels will be critical to achieving broader greenhouse gas reductions from the transportation sector.

 ACEEE assesses the potential for new vehicle efficiency technologies to meet environmental and economic goals.
-We help to develop and analyze policies that will help bring promising technologies into the marketplace and help them to thrive there.
+We help develop and analyze policies that bring promising technologies into the marketplace and help them thrive there.

 Because they generate no tailpipe emissions, electric vehicles (EVs) are vital to reducing greenhouse gas emissions, meeting aggressive climate goals, and reducing localized air pollution.
 When charged with clean electricity, EVs are almost entirely emissions free.

 EV sales have climbed steadily since 2010.
 As of August 2020, there were more than 1.5 million EVs on the road in the United States (EEI 2020).
 However, they still account for only approximately 2% of the American vehicle market.
 To address climate change and reduce pollution, the United States has set a goal of 50% of new vehicle sales being electric by 2030, and cities and states are adopting their own ambitious goals to increase local EV deployment.